Lucasv-github/Magic/README.md

 Click the "Add ability" checkmark in the panel visible by once again typing /trigger magic_admin

+Finally "Give cheat book" can be clicked to give the player 2 guide books

 ### Contributing?
 -The code is currently **very** messy as the contents have been reworked quite frequently, something everyone should be aware of